Uuvana-Studios/longvinter-docker-server/README.md

 chown -R 1000:1000 data/
 ```

-Then update the `docker-compose file` by removing the`volumes` section at the end and update the service definition:
+Then update the `docker-compose file` by removing the`volumes` section at the bottom and update the service definition:
 ```
  volumes:
    - data:/data